Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 5

-A Computer Science graduate deaf/mute person wants to add a new gesture to know the latest scores of their favorite NFL.
+A Computer Science graduate Deaf person wants to add a new gesture to know the latest scores of their favorite NFL.

 1. User adds his Gesture to Google’s Teachable Machine
 2. Links that Gesture to know the latest NFL scores